harsh438/purchasing/README.md

 # Purchasing

-An API for Surfdome Purchasing built in Sinatra.
+An API for Surfdome Purchasing built in Rails.
 Currently comes packaged with a frontend for purchase processing built in React.

 Originally brought to you by the [Made Tech team](https://github.com/madetech).